siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 012 Newton as Flux Accounting.md

 # 12. Newton as Flux Accounting

-**Claim.** Newton's second law is not a primitive description of how forces act on particles.
+Newton's second law is not a primitive description of how forces act on particles.
 It is a statement about momentum flux through the surface surrounding a localized energy configuration.